 One point to make early on, I hope you’ve taken the advice above and started saving for your retirement.
 If you haven’t and are one of the 25% of adults over the age of 40 who has no savings, don’t worry.
 It’s not impossible to retire a millionaire, but you might have to delay your retirement for a few years.

 Your 40’s should be your peak earnings where you earn the most throughout your career.
 Most people assume it’s their 50’s where they’ll make the most, but very often this is not the case.
+The problem with careers when you’e in your 50’s is that they cannot be relied upon.
+If you get laid off age 55, do you really think you’re getting another position?

 The problem in your 40’s is that you’ll earn the most, but you’ll also spend the most.
 Children start to get expensive, and typically there is more pull on your finances to spend on holidays.
 The important thing in your 40’s is not to overspend.
 You need to keep your finances in check and make sure you’re saving towards your future.